dheerajkallakuri/Posture-Correction-Chair/README.md

 The posture correction chair works by:
 1. **Sensor Data Collection**: Six sensors installed in the chair continuously monitor the user's posture.
-2. **State Definition**: The collected posture data is used to define the user's current state.
+2. **State Definition**: The collected posture data defines the user's current state.
 3. **Policy Creation**: A reinforcement learning algorithm, utilizing the Markov Decision Process (MDP), is used to map states to actions (feedback recommendations).
 4. **Feedback Generation**: Based on the policy, the system generates feedback to encourage the user to adopt an ideal sitting posture.

 ### Setup
-- Load `sesnor_fusion.ino` in Arduino connect to computing device.
+- Load `sesnor_fusion.ino` in Arduino connected to the computing device.
 - Run `pcc.gui` on the computing device.

 ### Reinforcement Learning